samliu/dotfiles/README.md

 environment.
 See `~/.oh-my-zsh/custom/virtualenv.zsh` for how I usually configure my virtualenvs.
 I've isolated all virtualenv conf to that file so if you want to do it differently you can delete or modify just that file as needed.

+## Potential Knots

+### Vim Python + Virtualenv
+Some vim plugins use python but you need to make sure vim is using your python of choice, whether it is through virtualenv or the system.

+### MacPorts vs Homebrew
+I think these dotfiles should be mostly agnostic but I only provide help via comments for MacPorts.
+I haven't tried installing these with Homebrew, though I think it should work just fine.

+### Linux vs OSX
+In `~/.oh-my-zsh/custom/linux.zsh` I add some functionality for Linux users but this edition of the dotfiles hasn't yet been tested on Linux.
+I'd like to eventually make these compatible.